axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/icon/README.md

 # AXA Icon

-&lt;axa-icon&gt; renders an icon, given either an icon name or a relative path to a suitable SVG image.
+&lt;axa-icon&gt; renders an icon, given either an icon name or a resource path to a suitable SVG image.

 ## Usage